-WordPress uses themes to change the overall look and layout of your site, and there are quite literally thousands of free themes available for you to use online.
-Most themes are going to offer a demo site so you can see how it all looks in action before you install on your site.
-Ideally you should spend some time online searching for a theme that you feel fits your needs, and then you’d install through your WordPress control panel.
+WordPress uses themes to change your site's overall look and layout, and there are quite literally thousands of free themes available for you to use online.
+Most themes will offer a demo site so you can see how it all looks in action before you install it on your site.
+Ideally, you should spend some time online searching for a theme that you feel fits your needs, and then you'd install it through your WordPress control panel.

 Installing Your Theme